Exopy/exopy/docs/source/dev_guide/instruments.rst

   when declaring a driver.
 - an 'new' declarative function which should create a new widget (inheriting from |BaseConnection|) used to edit the connection data.
 The 'defaults' dictionary should be used to properly initialize the widget.
+Note that all values should be expected as strings.
 The 'read_only' attributes should be set after creation to avoid trouble (hence you should use << when reading this attribute value in the view).

 Registering a settings
 ----------------------

-Contrary to connections settings are mush more closely tight to particular architecture of driver.
+Contrary to connections settings are much more closely tied to a particular architecture of driver.
 To declare a new settings, you must contribute a
 |Settings| object to the 'ecpy.instruments.settings' extension point.
 A
 |Settings| must declare :